 The two most common big expenses we advise our clients on are a down payment on a home and kids’ college.
 Those both require some significant planning.

 When it comes to saving for your kids’ college, it’s important to put yourself first.
 You should make sure your own financial goals are taken care of before taking on a big expense like paying for your children’s college.
-We’ve covered this topic in depth on episode two of our podcast, and we share which financial goals you should accomplish for yourself.
+We’ve covered this topic in depth on Season 1 Episode 2 of our podcast, and we share which financial goals you should accomplish for yourself.

 Set a budget with a purpose